Mumbai to Goa

 Places to Visit in Goa

-A UNESCO World Heritage baroque church (1605) that holds the mummified remains of St. Francis Xavier in a silver casket; the body is exposed to public view every 10 years.
+UNESCO World Heritage 1605 baroque church that houses the silver-cased mummified body of St. Francis Xavier.
+The relic is exposed for public viewing once every 10 years; the next exposition is scheduled for 2034.

 Frequently Asked Questions